OpenFermentor/Local-Monitor/README.md

   1. Clone the repo.
   2. Installs the dependencies using `mix deps.get`
   3. Create the database running `mix ecto.create` you need `PostgreSQL` installed and running on your machine.
-  4. Run the server using `mix phoenix.serve`
+  4. Run the server using `mix phoenix.server`

 # Dependencies
 The following dependencies are used on this project: